Dutch East India Company: Growth

 In 1640, the VOC obtained the port of Galle, Ceylon, from the Portuguese and broke the latter's monopoly of the cinnamon trade.
 In 1658, Gerard Pietersz Hulft laid siege to Colombo, which was captured with the help of King Rajasinghe II of Kandy.
 By 1659, the Portuguese had been expelled from the coastal regions, which were then occupied by the VOC, securing for it the monopoly over cinnamon.

 To prevent the Portuguese or the English from ever recapturing Sri Lanka, the VOC went on to conquer the entire Malabar Coast from the Portuguese, almost entirely driving them from the west coast of India.

 In 1652, Jan van Riebeeck established a resupply outpost at the Cape of Storms (the southwestern tip of Africa, now Cape Town, South Africa) to service company ships on their journey to and from East Asia.
 The cape was later renamed Cape of Good Hope in honour of the outpost's presence.
 Although non-company ships were welcome to use the station, they were charged exorbitantly.
 This post later became a full-fledged colony, the Cape Colony, when more Dutch and other Europeans started to settle there.

 Through the seventeenth century VOC trading posts were also established in Persia, Bengal, Malacca, Siam, Formosa (now Taiwan), as well as the Malabar and Coromandel coasts in India.
 Direct access to mainland China came in 1729 when a factory was established in Canton.
-In 1662, however, Koxinga expelled the Dutch from Taiwan (see History of Taiwan).
+In 1661, Ming general Koxinga led a fleet to defeat the Dutch.
+After Koxinga's Ming loyalists defeated Dutch reinforcements from Java in 1662, Frederick Coyett, the Dutch commander, surrendered Taiwan. (see History of Taiwan).

 In 1663, the VOC signed the "Painan Treaty" with several local lords in the Painan area that were revolting against the Aceh Sultanate.
 The treaty allowed the VOC to build a trading post in the area and eventually to monopolise the trade there, especially the gold trade.

 By 1669, the VOC was the richest private company the world had ever seen, with over 150 merchant ships, 40 warships, 50,000 employees, a private army of 10,000 soldiers, and a dividend payment of 40% on the original investment.
 (Note: The share price had appreciated significantly, so in that respect the dividend was less impressive.)

 Many of the VOC employees inter-mixed with the indigenous peoples and expanded the population of Indos in pre-colonial history.